Computational Mechanics Seminars

 Location: R3-2009

-Speaker: Edward Yakupov, Junior research scientist, Laboratory for Nonlinear Dynamics and Theoretical Biophysics, P.N.Lebedev Physical Institute of the Russian Academy of Sciences
+Speaker: Eduard Yakupov, Junior research scientist, Laboratory for Nonlinear Dynamics and Theoretical Biophysics, P.N.Lebedev Physical Institute of the Russian Academy of Sciences

 In experimental studies of combustion wave propagation in gaseous media, it has been found that under certain conditions autowaves - spirals or targets - patterns appear at the wave front.
 This study aims to solve pressing problems in nonlinear dynamics by examining autowave and dissipative structures emerging at a propagating reaction front.
 It explores the formation and evolution of complex spatiotemporal structures in distributed dynamic systems, focusing on processes occurring at the reaction front.
 The research employs an approach that considers the hierarchical nature of spatial-temporal self-organization via block models.
 Key outcomes include developing a novel methodology for analyzing the mechanisms underlying these structures' formation, detailing conditions necessary for the emergence of autowave and Turing structures, creating a reduced model for high-pressure hydrogen-air combustion, and establishing quantitative criteria for the formation of different structure types based on system parameters.